 Hello, my name is Jaybee and this is my webpage, that tells you all about me and what I get up to.
 I was born in 2010 in Ireland (for those of you who know some of my mates this is the same country that Rafferty is from).
 And just like Rafferty I made the journey to England when I was 5 years old.
 I came over on the ferry and to start with my home was in Norfolk.
 I spent a few months doing a little bit of jumping and having some fun in the field with lots of other horses.
 Then one day Anne, Sally and Clare came to visit me and thought I looked a good sort for RDA and decided to buy me.
 A week or so later I made the journey to Essex to start my life at Barrow Farm.
 Now the name in my passport is Jimmy’s Boy which was a bit of mouthful, so the girls on the yard decided to use my initials instead hence Jaybee.

 Now as you may already know it takes a while to train a really good RDA horse, so to start off with I was ridden by the girls.
 I had to get used to working in both the indoor school and the menage.
 I had to learn to go walk to the mounting block, to stop in the right place and to not turn around.
 Now when I arrived I was a little nervous as everything seemed so new but before long I started to get more confident especially if I had Sally with me.
 I started to get used to the props and working in the school with lots of noise and by spring 2016 I was ready to have a go at RDA.
-I started just doing 2 or 3 sessions a week this has gradually built up over the year and now in spring 2017 I am regularly doing 10-12 sessions a week.
+I started just doing 2 or 3 sessions a week this has gradually built up over the time and by spring 2017 I was regularly doing 10-12 sessions a week.